-What is the Difference Between a Lawyer and an Attorney?
+What is the Difference Between a Lawyer and an Attorney in Alabama?

 In everyday language, people use the terms lawyer and attorney as if they mean the same thing.
 While there are certainly similarities between these two words, there is also an important distinction.
 If you’ve been injured in a car accident or suffered an injury due to medical negligence, this distinction could be really important should… read more